mosesibnmoses/Data-Portfolio/README.md

-# Hi, I’m Daniel Moiseev 👋
+# Hi, I’m Daniel Moiseev
 I’m a Data Analyst with Expertise in Research Methodology and Statistical Insights across Public Health, Neuroscience, and Education.
 I have a Bachelor’s degree in Psychology and Computer Science from the University of Oregon.
 I’m passionate about data science, machine learning, and artificial intelligence.
 I enjoy working on projects that can make a positive impact on the world.
+Feel free to [reach out](https://www.linkedin.com/in/dmoiseev/)!

 ## 📊 My Data Portfolio
-This repository contains some of the projects that I have worked on or contributed to in the field of data science.
-These projects demonstrate my skills in data analysis, data visualization, machine learning, deep learning, computer vision, image analysis, and more.
+This repository contains some of the projects that I have worked on or contributed to.
+These projects demonstrate my skills in data analysis and data visualization.
 You can find the code, data, and results for each project in the corresponding subfolder.

-Here is a list of the projects that I have included in this portfolio:
+Here is a list of the projects that I have included in this portfolio (so far):

 ### [Bikeshare Trips Analysis](https://github.com/mosesibnmoses/Data-Portfolio/tree/main/Bike%20share%20business%20analysis)  **Python**/*Pandas* This project analyzes the last 12 months of Divvy Bikeshare trips in Chicago, focusing on the differences between casual users and paying members.